CLEAR Review: How the Biometric Program Saves You Time in Line

 The cost of CLEAR (and available discounts)

 As of this writing, the standard cost for a CLEAR membership is $189 per year.
-Members can also add up to three adult family members to their account for $60 each per year, while children under 18 are free.
+Members can also add up to three adult family members to their account for $70 each per year (the price increased from the previous $60 per person as of June 1st, 2023), while children under 18 are free.

 There are a number of ways to save on this sum.
 These include two airline partnerships that offer discounts: Delta and United.

 Here’s a look at special pricing for Delta SkyMiles and United MileagePlus members: